 George Eliot, Gustave Courbet, José Ortega y Gasset, Les Paul, Orson Welles, Victoria Queen of England, Temple Grandin, Steve Forbes, Al Gore, Carlos Santana

-The Jupiter-Pluto conjunction
+The Jupiter-Pluto conjunction in history and 2020

 Jupiter conjoins Pluto every 13 years.
 This particular conjunction doesn’t last long, because Jupiter moves quickly.
 Yet that doesn’t necessarily lessen the impact of these two heavy-weight planets, which, when combined, focus on great power, great wealth, and profound transformation.